E2 VISA INSTRUCTIONS FOR SOUTH AFRICANS

 - This is a simple questionnaire form from the Korean government on which you personally answer the questions.
 Once you arrive in Korea, a full blood test and physical exam will be administered.

 - The test will include testing for narcotics, TB, HIV, and other communicable diseases.
 The government suggests that they are not testing for THC or marijuana but please note that smoking marijuana in Korea is a criminal offense and is NOT handled lightly.
 Foreigners are not exempt and are in fact targeted.
 DO NOT BRING ANY DRUGS TO KOREA, OR USE ANY THERE.

 - If you do not pass the health exam in Korea you will likely have your visa revoked and will not have a job or health insurance.

-- This is a photocopy of the information page of your passport.
+- It is a photocopy of the information page of your passport.

 - Make sure you have at least six months on your passport before it expires.

-- Make sure there is at least 1 completely empty page in your passport
+- Make sure there is at least one completely empty page in your passport.

 - Print a copy of your resume.

 - The contract will be provided to you by e-mail once you agree to it and the school accepts you as their teacher.